chrisnoonan98675/site/xl-deploy/how-to/install-xl-deploy.markdown

 | Unix-based systems | XL Deploy 4.5.x and earlier | `server.sh -setup` |
 | Unix-based systems | XL Deploy 5.0.0 and later <span class="label label-danger">beta</span> | `run.sh -setup ` |

-**Tip:** To stop the setup wizard at any time, enter `exitsetup`.
+To stop the setup wizard at any time, enter `exitsetup`.
 All changes to the configuration will be discarded.

+**Tip:** To quickly install XL Deploy, replace the `-setup` option with the `-setup-defaults VAL` option.
+Replace `VAL` with the location of a file that contains default values for configuration properties.

+#### Select a setup method

 The setup wizard shows the welcome message: